A9T9/RPA/README.md

 # Kantu-for-Chrome

-Kantu for Chrome - our attempt at creating a Selenium IDE Light for Chrome
+Kantu for Chrome - a modern and light Selenium IDE Light for Chrome

 - [Kantu for Chrome (Selenium IDE Light) in the Google Chrome Webstore](https://chrome.google.com/webstore/detail/kantu-browser-automation/gcbalfbdmfieckjlnblleoemohcganoc)